octue/octue-sdk-python/docs/contributing.md

   pyenv virtualenv 3.8 myenv                                    # Makes a virtual environment for you to install the dev tools into.
-Use any python >= 3.8 pyenv activate myenv                                          # Activates the virtual environment so you don't affect other installations pip install poetry                                            # Installs the poetry package manager poetry install                                                # Installs the package editably, including developer dependencies (e.g. testing and code formatting utilities) pre-commit install && pre-commit install -t commit-msg        # Installs the pre-commit hooks in the git repo
+Use any python >= 3.8 pyenv activate myenv                                          # Activates the virtual environment so you don't affect other installations pip install poetry                                            # Installs the poetry package manager poetry install -E hdf5 -E dataflow                            # Installs the package editably, including developer dependencies (e.g. testing and code formatting utilities) pre-commit install && pre-commit install -t commit-msg        # Installs the pre-commit hooks in the git repo tox                                                           # Runs the tests
   ```

 - Open a pull request into the `main` branch of `octue/octue-sdk-python`.
+- Follow the rest of the process for internal developers above.
-- Once checks have passed, test coverage of the new code is 100%, documentation is updated, and the review is passed,
+- Once checks have passed, test coverage of the new code is 100%, documentation is updated, and the review has passed,
-  we'll merge and release.
+  we'll merge and release your changes.

 ## Pre-Commit
 You need to install pre-commit to get the hooks working.
 Run:
 ```
 pip install pre-commit